 When to visit

 Year-round daily dawn to dusk.
 Allow a minimum of 1 hour, longer if you plan to kayak.
 See this page for specific rules about kayaking/canoeing in Audubon's Constitution Marsh Sanctuary.
-CAUTION: access to Foundry Cove is impossible at high tide; check tide charts before setting out.
+CAUTION: access to Foundry Cove Marsh and Constitution Marsh is impossible at high tide; check tide charts before setting out.
 NEVER cross over the railroad tracks.

 A short, universally accessible walking path rings the park.
 A connecting trail to West Point Foundry Preserve is accessible from the northbound platform of the nearby train station.